+Product Purchased

-Warranty Registration Product Purchased \\\\\ Model # \\\\ Serial # \\\\ (The product name, model # and serial # are located on the product label.)
-Date of Purchase \\\\/ \\\/ \\\\/ Fill out this card Where purchased? and return it to Hillco, Inc. Purchased by Also fill out the form Mailing Address below the card and Shipping Address retain it for your City, State Zip Phone # (\\\\) Fax # (\\\\) records.
-Where did you hear of this product?
+Model # Serial #

+(The product name, model # and serial # are located on the product label.)

+Date of Purchase/ /

+D. of contract

+Purchased by

+Shipping Address

+City, State Zip

+Phone # () Zip Fax # ()

+Where did you hear of this p

 IMPORTANT!!
-This card must be completed and returned to validate the warranty.
-Thank you for purchasing this Hillco product.
+This card mus st be completed and returned to validate the

+warranty Thank you for nur •